reasonml/reason-react/docs/creation-props-self.md

 <Foo name="Reason" age=?ageFromProps />
 ```

 It says "I understand that `age` is optional and that when I use the label I should pass an int.
 But I'd like to forward an `option` value explicitly".
-This isn't a JSX trick we've made up; it's just part of the language feature!
+This isn't a JSX trick we've made up; it's just a language feature!
 See the section on "Explicitly Passed Optional" in the [Reason docs](https://reasonml.github.io/guide/language/function/#explicitly-passed-optional).

 ## `self`